fxamacker/cbor/README.md

 * `DupMapKeyEnforcedAPF` enforces detection and rejection of duplidate map keys.
 Decoding stops immediately and returns `DupMapKeyError` when the first duplicate key is detected.
 The error includes the duplicate map key and the index number.

 APF suffix means "Allow Partial Fill" so the destination map or struct can contain some decoded values at the time of error.
-Users can respond to the `DuplicateMapKeyErr` by discarding the partially filled result if that's required by their protocol.
+Users can respond to the `DupMapKeyError` by discarding the partially filled result if that's required by their protocol.

 ### Preferred Serialization